5-4: Premise

 The hosts are self-described advocates for legal realism.
+A consistent theme is also a demonstration of the primary role of political ideology in shaping Supreme Court decision, as opposed to any specific judicial philosophy.

 The first episode of the podcast was about Bush v.
 Gore.
+Most episodes center around a specific Supreme Court case, typically one that the hosts believe was wrongly decided, and they discuss the ramifications of the court's decision on law and society.
+The hosts also sporadically release episodes on general political or legal topics, such as profiles on Supreme Court justices or commentary on elections.

 History

 5-4 was launched in February 2020 by Leon Neyfakh's Prologue Projects in partnership with Westwood One Podcast Network (which has since been renamed Cumulus Podcast Network).
-Its hosts, Rhiannon, Peter, and Michael, maintain a semi-anonymous profiles as podcast hosts, disclosing only their first names and a "handful of biographical details" in any given episode.
-Rihannon worked as a public defender in Austin, Texas; Peter previously served as in-house counsel for MetLife and was fired upon his employers finding out about his role on the podcast; Michael was a former associate at Sullivan & Cromwell, and self-described “reformed corporate lawyer.”
+Its hosts, Rhiannon, Peter, and Michael, maintain semi-anonymous profiles as podcast hosts, disclosing only their first names and a "handful of biographical details" in any given episode.
+Rhiannon worked as a public defender in Austin, Texas; Peter previously served as in-house counsel for MetLife and was fired upon his employer's finding out about his role on the podcast; Michael was a former associate at Sullivan & Cromwell, and self-described "reformed corporate lawyer."

 Neyfakh's original advertising partnership with Westwood One failed to generate significant revenue for the podcast, so the decision was made to instead fund its production through Patreon.
 The following month, Nicholas Quah wrote in Vulture: "After its pivot to Patreon, 5-4 is now significantly better positioned for the next stage of its life, and its experience stands as a good example of the fact that a race for scale isn't the only way to run a shop in this business."